 Trichodiadema marlothii L. Bolus

 Trichodiadema marlothii is a small succulent that forms a dense rounded shrub or matt of intermingled, short, blue-green leaves with a brownish tip.
 It grows up to 2 inches (5 cm) tall.
 Stems are woody and almost completely covered by leaves.
-The leaves are cylindrical and up to 0.8 inch (2 cm) long.
+The leaves are cylindrical and up to 0.8 inches (2 cm) long.
 Tips are brown with a crown of soft of brownish-white bristles radiating around the center giving the appearance of a cactus areole.
 The flowers are daisy-like, white, pink or purple-red and up to 1.4 inches (3.5 cm) in diameter.

 USDA hardiness zones 9b to 10b: from 25 °F (−3.9 °C) to 40 °F (+4.4 °C).